nunogrl/nunogrl/content/cloudformationsceptre.rst

 I've been using sceptre v1 for the last year to maintain the systems working, but I must confess that I wasn't very happy about it.

+I'm happier with the v2, most annoying bugs were fixed, and new features were added.

+In other hand some features were lost, but I'm not covering that.

-Deployments can be very scary if you're not in full control.
+Deployments can be very scary if you're not in full control and cloudformation came to  illustrate that very well.
+A less informed operation can destroy your precious data, and you'll be watching it doing it without being able to do anything.